01 of 26

 16 of 26

 Maple Tree Buds

 Every spring, maple trees put forth red buds where leaves will eventually form.
 If you are looking for a reddish-brown dye, gather these buds.
-By boiling them, you'll have a great dye...your tree won't have as many leaves, but they'll come back next year!Continue to 17 of 26 below.
+By boiling them with water, you'll have a beautiful dye.Continue to 17 of 26 below.

 17 of 26

 Acorns from the mighty oak will produce a brown dye when boiled in water.
 You can create different shades of brown by using acorns from different types of oaks trees.
 Use both the acorns and the caps to create the dye bath.Continue to 18 of 26 below.

 Use oak bark to create a light brown or tan dye.
 Any species of oak bark will produce a dye.
 Gather the bark and boil in water to extract the dye.Continue to 19 of 26 below.